bfgasparin/pai-galinha-website/readme.md

 # Materialize CSS And Frontend Study

-**Attention: This repository is for only study purpose**.

-This is a website for study purpose.
+This is a website created for study purpose.

 ## Backend
 I use Laravel as a backend for the project.